 Hello Apple fans!
 Today’s troubleshooting article will try to answer two #iPhoneX troubles reported by some members of our community.
+This is the very poor signal strength and signal keeps dropping problem.
 We hope you’ll find this post helpful.

 If you are looking for solutions to your own #iOS issue, you can contact us by using the link provided at the bottom of this page.

 When describing your issue, please be as detailed as possible so we can easily pinpoint a relevant solution.
 If you can, kindly include the exact error messages you are getting to give us an idea where to start.
 If you have already tried some troubleshooting steps before emailing us, make sure to mention them so we can skip them in our answers.

 Problem #1: What to do if iPhone X has very poor signal strength, signal keeps dropping

 Yesterday I spent four hours at this store.
 I have an Iphone X that has a very poor signal strength.
 It started in March.
 I went to the Apple store in the city first.
 They erased my phone and started as new, but they did not document it .
 A week later, my Iphone X was dropping the signal again.
 I called AT&T and they assured me it doesn’t not come from them.
 My wife has the Iphone 6S and she has a great signal while I don’t.
 So I went to Ridge Hill, waited an hour to be seen.
 At the Genius Bar, on of the employees tried my phone and told me my internet was terrible.
 He called the technical person.
 She checked the hardware, didn’t find anything, then she said we need to erase my phone again.
 I told her it has been done before and I am looking for another option.
 The manager came, told me that because it wasn’t documented they have to do it and that there are no other options.
 I was so frustrated.
 He said if I didn’t let them erase it, he would leave.